 They offer a few other more specific retailers also, like H&M and Chipotle.

-A big drawback here is that Drop only lets you pick 5 retailers and you only get to make the choice once.
-There's no changing them once you get signed up so make sure you select what you want.
+A big drawback here is that Drop only lets you pick five retailers, and you only get to make the choice once.
+There's no changing them once you get signed up, so make sure you select what you want.

 Online Cash Back Portal

 Many businesses like Ebates and Upromise offer a certain percentage of cash back when buying with their links.
 Drop offers the same thing through their mobile app.

 The percent rewards through Drop aren't any higher than you would find elsewhere.
 For example, Walmart is only 0.2%, and Ebay is 0.15%.